mesosphere/dcos-kubernetes-quickstart/README.md

 git clone git@github.com:mesosphere/dcos-kubernetes-quickstart.git && cd dcos-kubernetes-quickstart
 ```

-Set your GCE credentials as environment variables
+Set your GCE credentials as environment variables.

 ```
-TODO
+export GOOGLE_APPLICATION_CREDENTIALS=<PATH TO YOUR CREDENTIAL FILE>
 ```

 The remainder of this quick-start will execute in a Docker container, and create your cluster on GCE, with Kubernetes configured.
 Simply run